alihamzapk/LiveKnowledge/_datasets/cidoc-conceptual-reference-model.md

   Atemezing: Anual review OK!
 Still lacking metadata for the vocabulary in RDFS.
   (2013-11-14) Bernard Vatant: Changed URI to more recent and official version in RDFS, which lacks metadata but comes in several languages.
-(2016-01-25) Ghislain Atemezing: Annual review OK" P
+(2016-01-25) Ghislain Atemezing: Annual review OK"
 page: ''
 wasGeneratedBy: ''
 versionInfo: ''